kingchan818/vscode-type-reference-bottleJsDI-extension/README.md

 2. Auto Completion for bottlejs
 3. Snippets for Nano Backend

+## Snippets
+1. `snippet-init-router` - Create a new router instance
+2. `snippet-init-controller` - Create a new controller instance
+3. `snippet-init-unit-test` - Create a new unit test
+4. `snippet-auditLogService-failed` - Create a new failed auditLogService
+5. `snippet-auditLogService-success` - Create a new success auditLogService
+6. `snippet-controller-func` - Create a new controller function

 ## Note when using the extension
 1. The extension will only work if the file is in the same folder as the bottlejs instance.